-To better replicate empirical practice of not "trading too much," we focus on the Semi- β portfolio with monthly rebalancing.
-In parallel to existing work (e.g., Han, 2006; DeMiguel, Garlappi and Uppal, 2009; Liu, 2009), we assume that the transaction costs are proportional to the turnover of the portfolio, with the portfolio turnover computed simply as the sum of the turnover of the long and short legs of the portfolio.
-To provide an empirically realistic upper bound (see, e.g., the transaction cost estimates in Novy-Marx and Velikov, 2016), we simply fix the roundtrip trading costs at 0.5% for all of the S&P 500 stocks in the sample.23
+To better replicate the empirical practice of not "trading too much," we focus on the Semi- $\beta$ portfolio with monthly rebalancing.
+In parallel with previous studies (e.g., Han, 2006; DeMiguel et al., 2009; Liu, 2009), we assume that the transaction costs are proportional to the turnover of the portfolio, with the portfolio turnover computed simply as the sum of the turnover of the long and short legs of the portfolio.
+To provide an empirically realistic upper bound (see, e.g., the transaction cost estimates in Novy-Marx and Velikov, 2016), we simply fix the roundtrip trading costs at 0.5% for all of the S&P 500 stocks in the sample.
+14

 Rather than trading all the way to the positions that would be "optimal" in the absence of transaction costs, several procedures have been developed in the literature to help mitigate trading costs (e.g., Bertsimas and Lo, 1998; Engle and Ferstenberg, 2007; Obizhaeva and Wang, 2013).
 These procedures are typically geared towards the specific setting and strategy at hand and can be difficult to realistically implement.
 Instead, we follow the simple-to-implement idea of Garleanu and Pedersen (2013) of only partially adjusting the portfolio weights each period.
-Specifically, let ω_t^F denote the vector of (fully-adjusted) semibeta portfolio weights in month t.
-The partially-adjusted portfolio weights for month t are then obtained as:24 where the scalar parameter $0 < \lambda < 1$ governs the speed of adjustment.
+Specifically, let $\omega_t^F$ denote the vector of (fully-adjusted)

+semibeta portfolio weights in month t.
+The partially-adjusted portfolio weights for month t are then obtained as:

+$$\omega_t^P = \lambda \omega{t-1}^P + (1 - \lambda)\omega_t^F, \tag{16}$$ where the scalar parameter $0 < \lambda < 1$ governs the speed of adjustment.
+This same approach has also recently been implemented by Bollerslev et al. (2018).
 While such a partial-adjustment approach will help mitigate turnover, it will generally also dampen the signal.
-As such, the benefits will depend in a complicated way on the interaction between the particular strategy and the transaction costs that are incurred, and the best choice of λ must therefore also be determined on a case-by-case basis.
+As such, the benefits will depend in a complicated way on the interaction between the particular strategy and the transaction costs that are incurred, and the best choice of $\lambda$ must therefore also be determined on a case-by-case basis.
 We do not attempt to do so here.
-Instead, in line with similar uses of moving average filters in other situations, volatility estimation included, we simply set $\lambda = 0.95$ and initialize the weights by fixing
+Instead, in line with similar uses of moving average filters in other situations, volatility estimation included, we simply set $\lambda = 0.95$ and initialize the weights by fixing $\omega_1^P \equiv \omega_1^{F}$ .